MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/OpenSSH/OpenSSH_Install_FirstUse.md

     RestartNeeded : False
     ```

-1. To start and configure OpenSSH Server for initial use, open an elevated PowerShell prompt (right click, Run as an administrator), then run the following commands to start the `sshd service`:
+1. To start and configure OpenSSH Server for initial use, open an elevated PowerShell prompt (right-click, then select **Run as an administrator**), then run the following commands to start the `sshd service`:

     ```powershell
     # Start the sshd service